andgineer/sorokin.engineer/posts/en/_posts/2019-02-28-serious_training_endurance_athlets_rob_sleamaker_ray_browning.md

 The distance and HR are fixed in order to improve the technique and monitor the progress over the final time.

-####  Intervals and up-hill (p.123)
+####  Intervals and up/vertical (p.123)
 In the target sport.
-Up-hill differ only in that they are up the hill.
+Up/vertical differ only in that they are up the hill.

 Level 3-4 but below anaerobic threshold.